nasrul21/php-fcm-client/README.md

 // set api key
 $apiKey = "..." // your fcm api key

-// initialize FCMClinet with apiKey as params
+// initialize FCMClient with apiKey as params
 $fcm = new FCMClient($apiKey);

 $registration_ids = ["...", "..."];